peter-leonov/director/README.md

 As simple as:

-    ./deploy.sh test-machine demo XXXX
+    ./deploy.sh test-machine demo pn123

-where `XXXX` is any version name / number you like, for ex. `pn123` for a Jira ticket PN-123, and `demo` is the environment file to use.
+where `pn123` is any version name / number you like, for ex. `pn123` stands for a Jira ticket PN-123, and `demo` is the environment file to use.

 When you need to deploy master version, run this:

     ./deploy.sh test-machine production master

-If the deploy script run successfully test the variant with:
+If the deploy script run successfully both times test the variant and production with:

     export TEST_MACHINE_IP=$(docker-machine ip test-machine)
     # for production / master